ftlabs/ftscroller/README.md

 Options must be specified at create-time by passing a JSON object as the second argument to the `FTScroller` constructor.

+* `alwaysScroll` Whether to always enable scrolling, even if the content of the scroller is not large enough to spill out of the container.
+This makes the scroller behave more like an element set to "overflow: scroll", with bouncing always occurring if enabled _(boolean, default false)_
 * `baseAlignments` Determines where to anchor the content when the scroller is set up, specified individually for each axis using a JSON object with the keys `x` and `y`.
 Valid alignments for each axis are -1 (top or left), 0 (center), and 1 (bottom or right).
 For example, the default baseAlignments of `{x:-1,y:-1}` will display the scroller initially scrolled to the top left of its range.
 This also affects the alignment of content where the content is smaller than the scroller.
 * `bouncing` Allow scroll bouncing and elasticity near the ends of the range and at snap points _(boolean, default true)_
 * `contentWidth` Define the scrollable width; if not defined, this will match the content width _(numeric, default undefined)_